-The spatially consistent random variables can be generated by interpolating i.i.d. random variables deployed in the simulation area.
-For example in Figure 15, one spatially consistent uniform distributed random variable can be generated by dropping four complex normal distributed i.i.d. random variables on four vertex of one grid with $d{corr}$ (e.g. $d{corr}=50$ ) de-correlation distance and interpolated using these i.i.d. random variables.
+The spatially consistent random variables can be generated by interpolating i.i.d. random variables deployed in the simulation area. this is a simulation-time-saving approximation to the two-dimensional filtering with the autocorrelation function [Forkel et al. 2004].For example in Figure 15, one spatially consistent uniform distributed random variable can be generated by dropping four complex normal distributed i.i.d. random variables on four vertex of one grid with d{corr} (e.g. $d{corr}=50$) de-correlation distance and interpolated using these i.i.d. random variables.
 The de-correlation distance could be a scenario specific parameter.
 In order to save simulation complexity, a grid may be generated only if there are actual users dropped within the grid area.